-Some of our applicants come with experience in making their own games, but you don’t have to be a life-long gamer or a programmer in order to apply!
+Some of our applicants come with experience in making their own games, but you don’t have to be a life-long gamer or a programmer in order to apply.
 The most important thing you need for the BFA program is a passion for games and the dedication to turn that passion into something real.
-It takes all kinds of people with a diversity of talents to make games, and we strive for a rich mix in terms of culture, gender, and background.
+It takes all kinds of people with a diversity of talents to make games, and we strive for a rich mix of cultures, genders, and backgrounds.

 To apply to the BFA in Game Design, you will need to apply to New York University.
 You will also be sending in a portfolio for us to review.
 Your portfolio can be anything you want, as long as it shows off your creativity for games.
 It could be a film you made or a story you wrote.
 It could be the rules for a card game or a prototype computer game.
-Or perhaps an essay or blog post you wrote that helps us understand why you love games.
+Or it could be a song you composed, sculpture you constructed, or play you wrote.

 More information about the application process and the portfolio can be found here.